solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-script.md

 ## Conclusion

-Some say that Gmail it's impossible to send emails in bulk.
+Some say that it's impossible to send emails in bulk with Gmail.
 It's totally untrue.
 Of course, this is a very basic script to send lots of emails with Gmail.
 You might need to adapt it a little bit more, but that's very easy to do.

 Before you go, here are two things to keep in mind when using Gmail as an email marketing tool: